Poems About Life: Homepage The website title, Poems About Life, on a blue, green and black background

 “Take that,” I said, “because I refuse to conform.

-I won’t wait in line; I won’t fill out the form.
+I won’t wait in line, and I won’t fill out the form.

 And I demand to speak to a real person today --